vyash5075/React-Fundamentals/README.md

 ## Available Scripts

-In the project direcctodry, you can run
+In the project direcctodry, you can run npm start

 ### `npm start`